opacam/Cohen3/README.rst

 folder and the cohen executable to ``/usr/local/bin/cohen3``.

-If you want to install Cohen3 with extra dependencies you must do the steps above and moreover install pip then you can run the following command (instead of the mentioned above) for installing the development dependencies::
+If you want to install Cohen3 with extra dependencies you must do the steps above and moreover install pip, then you can run the following command (instead of the mentioned above) for installing the development dependencies::

   $ sudo pip install -e .[dev]